indirectlylit/kolibri-docs/docs/manage/_get_support.rst

 	   ping 192.168.0.104

 #.
-Kolibri may change address every time you reboot your network equipment.
-Read about :ref:`static IP addresses <ips_static>`
+Kolibri may be assigned a new IP address occasionally, such as when hardware is rebooted or if the server leaves and re-joins the network.
+If this is not desirable, read about :ref:`static IP addresses <ips_static>`

 .. _firewalls: